Which policy demands are right for your council

 Vulnerable people are more exposed to extreme weather.
 Older people, pregnant women, and babies are at greatest risk from extreme heat, as are people in care homes and hospitals.

-Ask your council to prepare for flooding, heatwaves, droughts and wildfires, using nature-based solutions like tree planting and green space, and to keep cutting emissions so the problem doesn't get worse.
+Councils can prepare for flooding, heatwaves, droughts and wildfires, using nature-based solutions like tree planting and green space, and to keep cutting emissions so the problem doesn't get worse.

 2. Say no to harmful developments